fabiangunzinger/online-experiments/chapters/power.md

 ### Bloom approach[^2]

+The objective of our sample size calculation is to ensure that – over the long-run[^5] – our experiments have the desired Type I error rates (controlled by the significance level, $\alpha$) and Type II error rates (controlled by power, $1-\beta$).

 From the definition above, we know that power is defined for an alternative hypothesis equal to the MDE.
 If we perform a two-sided test, we thus test the hypothesis:

 $$